DelphiWorlds/Kastri/CodingStandards.md

 Under **no** circumstances is `with` to be used. **No discussions will be entered into**.

+### Exit

+Exit is to be avoided where possible.
+Instead, use an if conditional block for the case where the code should _continue_

 ### Uses clauses

 Units that are used by another, must appear in the **section of lowest scope**, i.e. if a unit imports symbols from another unit that are required only the implementation section, the used unit **must appear in the implementation section** of the unit using it.
 This is to **avoid creating greater dependency than is required**, and avoids having to resolve circular references.

 ### Finally Blocks

-Code inside a `finally` block is to execute resource deallocation or restoring of state only, e.g. calling `Free`, `DisposeOf`, releasing of handles, etc.
+Code inside a `finally` block is to execute resource deallocation or restoring of state only, e.g. calling `Free`, releasing of handles, etc.

 ### Checking For Assignment

 Use the Assigned method for event handlers **only**.
 All other checks for assignment shall be compared against `nil`.

-## Global Variables

-Global variables must be avoided, unless there is a very good reason to use them.
-Globals created by the IDE such as frmMain etc are to be ignored.
-Instead, consider the scope of use, and perhaps access via a class variable

 ## Formatting